justbetter/statamic-partytown/README.md

 php artisan vendor:publish --provider="JustBetter\StatamicPartytown\ServiceProvider" --tag=statamic-content
 ```

+To speed up Partytown communication even more you can configure [Atomics](https://partytown.builder.io/atomics) simply by adding a few headers.

 ## Usage

 Partytown is running by default **if** you are running your site on https.